 Summertime often means travel time.
 Already this year, I have traveled overseas three times and domestically three times.
 I have learned a few packing and travel tricks and tips that I want to pass on to you so your travel can be less stressful.
 Based on these tips, I have never checked a bag, and I could lift my carry-on bag into the overhead bin without help.

 - If you are planning on traveling overseas consider getting a global entry.
 You will move through immigration and customs much faster, and you will always get TSA-pre on your domestic flights.
 Trust me you want to do this!

-Order your foreign currency where you bank.
-You will get a much better foreign exchange rate here then your destination.
+- Order your foreign currency where you bank.
+You will get a much better foreign exchange rate here than at your destination.

 Final tip, have a plan for what you are going to do each day.
 You can waste a lot of time being spontaneous, and travel is expensive!